NITCbase/nitcbase.github.io/docs/Roadmap/Stage0.md

 Please follow the setting up procedure from [here](../XFS%20Interface/Installation%20Guidelines.md).

-After the setting up of the system is done correctly the following directory structure will be created.
-Notable directories and files are given [here](../XFS%20Interface/Installation%20Guidelines.md#files-and-directories).
+After setup of the system is done correctly the directory structure given [here](../XFS%20Interface/Installation%20Guidelines.md#files-and-directories) will be created.
+You can go through the notable directories and files also available given in the same link.
+Other directories in the structure will be visited at the right stages when you proceed through the roadmap.